zhou325/stat679work/hw1/README.md

 * `script`: contains all shell scripts
     * `normalizeFileNames.sh`: for normalizing file names
     * `summarizeSNaQres.sh`: for creating a summary table for `ex2`
-    * `summarizeSNaQres2.sh`: the corrected code for creating a summary table for `ex2`
 * `results`: contains all result files
     * `summarizeSNaQres.csv`: a summary table for `ex2`
-    * `summarizeSNaQres.csv2`: a new summary table created by running `summarizeSNaQres2.sh`

 * `README.md`: gives higher-level explanations and all the tools (commands) to reproduce my results